FailAcademy/learning/wdp-vancouver/_slides/week-05/01-intro-to-es2015.md

 `npm install -D gulp-babel babel-preset-es2015`

-But what's that `babel-preset-es2015` package for?
+What is the `babel-preset-es2015` package for?

 ---